UK General Data Protection Regulation (UK GDPR)

 The UK GDPR does not extend to information about a deceased person, information about companies or public authorities, or anonymised data (if it is truly anonymous).

 In some cases, it may be difficult to determine if data is personal data.
-The ICO have published detailed guidance on determining what is personal data.
+The ICO has published detailed guidance on determining what is personal data.
 If in doubt, treat the information with care, ensure that you have a clear reason for processing the data and make sure you hold and dispose of it securely.

 How long can you keep personal data?

-The UK GDPR explicitly states that you must keep personal data 'no longer than is necessary' for the purposes for which the personal data is processed'.
+The UK GDPR explicitly states that you must keep personal data 'no longer than is necessary' for the purposes for which the personal data is processed.
 It doesn't, however, specify how long is 'longer than necessary'.

-Statutory retention periods may apply to some type of data records - for example, you must keep P60s and P45s for at least six years - but for most other records, you can exercise your discretion.
+Statutory retention periods may apply to some types of data records - for example, you must keep P60s and P45s for at least six years - but for most other records, you can exercise your discretion.

 The regulation puts emphasis on data minimisation, both of the volume of data stored and how long you retain it.
 You should therefore keep the data: